openstack/ceilometer/doc/source/measurements.rst

 Naming convention
 =================
-If you plan on adding meters, please follow the convention bellow:
+If you plan on adding meters, please follow the convention below:

 1. Always use '.' as separator and go from least to most discriminant word.
    For example, do not use ephemeral_disk_size but disk.ephemeral.size